Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 > [!TIP]
 > If you have fingernails, it can be quicker to slide a nail between the case halves, starting with the end opposite the Ethernet port and using another nail to pull the retaining tabs back
 3. In Arduino, open the project file (PoESP32-SNMP-Environmental-Monitor.ino)
-   - Edit the hostname, IP address, subnet, gateway, SNMP read community, and authorized hosts lists at the very top of the file.
+   - Edit the hostname, IP address, subnet, gateway, SNMP read community, and authorized hosts lists at the very top of the file (or enable DHCP provisioning to manage these remotely).
    - Select Tools->Board->esp32 and select "ESP32 Dev Module" if using PoESP32
    - OR select Tools->Board->esp32 and select "ESP32P4 Dev Module" if using Unit-PoE-P4
      - Set ESP32P4 board parameters according to [this screenshot](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/images/ESP32P4-Config.jpg)